IntermediateAnalytics

 βš™οΈ How Does GA4 Source / Medium (Session) Work?

-1. A user visits your website.
+1. A user visits your website, triggering a session in Google Analytics.

 πŸ“Œ Examples of Source / Medium Combinations